-We own, lease, manage or have cutting rights to approximately 950,000 acres of timberland located near our Counce, Valdosta and Tomahawk mills.
-The acreage we control includes 800,000 acres of owned land and another 150,000 acres of long term leases.
+We currently own, lease, manage or have cutting rights to approximately 690,000 acres of timberland located near our Counce, Valdosta and Tomahawk mills.
+The acreage we control includes 540,000 acres of owned land another 150,000 acres of long term leases.
 Virtually all of these leases have terms over 20 years.

 Over 90% of our timberland is located within 100 miles of our mills which results in lower wood transportation costs and a secure source of wood fiber.
 In 1998, 20% of our total fiber requirements were supplied by wood from timberland owned or leased by us.
-This timberland contains approximately 54% softwood, which is primarily pine.
-The other 46% is hardwood such as oak.